vettayruu/Modern_Robotics_Control_IK/README.md

      ```

 ### 🧪 Run in Simulator
-You can also simulate PiPER robot control using [CoppeliaSim](https://www.coppeliarobotics.com/).
+You can also simulate PiPER Metawork MQTT robot control using [CoppeliaSim](https://www.coppeliarobotics.com/).

 1. **Download CoppeliaSim**